NagicHall/mitmproxy-ja3/README.md

 # mitmproxy-ja3
-A mitmproxy plugin for getting the ja3 by http request
+A mitmproxy plugin for getting the tls ja3 fingerprint for https requests